 From this point on, we leave Maclehose Trail (Shing Mun Reservoir Forest Track) for Pai Tau Street to Shing Mun Country Park Trail.
 As the trail breaks away from the Shing Mun Reservoir Forest Track, it returns to a dirt trail.

 Continue walking on the undulating trail for approximately 300 metres till it splits again.
-The trail headed straight goes to Greenwood Terrace (in Fo Tan), whereas the steps on the right go to Shatin main town.
+The trail headed straight heads to Greenwood Terrace (in Fo Tan), whereas the steps on the right go to Shatin main town.

 As we’re headed to Shatin, take the steps on the right.